Lebanon president taps Hezbollah-backed Diab for prime minister | DW | 19.12.2019

 "I will work hard to form a government as soon as possible ...
 All our efforts must now focus on stopping the collapse and restoring confidence," Diab said from the presidential palace.

-Although he gained the majority of the votes, Diab faces potential set-back in forming a new government as he failed to garner support from Lebanon's major Sunni leaders, including Hariri.
+Although he gained the majority of the votes, Diab faces a potential setback in forming a new government as he failed to garner support from Lebanon's major Sunni leaders, including Hariri.

 Hariri had dropped out of the race on Wednesday and his bloc did not nominate its own candidate for prime minister.